Job Chapter 31

 “Or if my foot hath hasted to deceit”: If, when I had an opportunity of enriching myself by wronging others, I have readily and greedily complied with it.

 Verses 6-40: Job understood that God weighs on an honest set of scales, and if he was guilty of any wrongdoing, he was willing to face the consequences.
-He would even let another man sleep with his “wife” if he himself were guilt of adultery.
+He would even let another man sleep with his “wife” if he himself were guilty of adultery.

 Job 31:6 “Let me be weighed in an even balance that God may know mine integrity.”